elaspic/elaspic/docs/index.rst

 Welcome to ELASPIC's documentation!
 ===================================

+- Instructions on how to install ELASPIC on a local machine are provided in the :ref:`install_guide`.
-Description of how to run ELASPIC is provided in the :ref:`run_elaspic` section.
+- Instructions on how to run  ELASPIC are provided in the :ref:`run_elaspic` section.
+- Description of the ELASPIC database is provided in the :ref:`database_schema` section.
+- Documentation of the ELASPIC source code is provided in the :ref:`modules` section.

+.. centered:: **Enjoy :)**

 -------------------------------------------------------------------------------------------------